lin-jingqiang/lin-jingqiang.github.io/index.md

 # Welcome to Jingqiang Lin's Scholar Pages
 ## Career
 - 2020.8 - , Professor, School of Cyber Security, University of Science and Technology of China
+- 2018.4 - 2020.8, Associate Director, State Key Laboratory of Information Security.
-- 2015.10 - 2020.7, Professor, State Key Laboratory of Information Security, Institute of Information Engineering, Chinese Academy of Sciences
+- 2015.10 - 2020.7, Professor, Institute of Information Engineering, Chinese Academy of Sciences
-- 2012.10 - 2015.10, Associate Professor, State Key Laboratory of Information Security, Institute of Information Engineering, Chinese Academy of Sciences
+- 2012.10 - 2015.10, Associate Professor, Institute of Information Engineering, Chinese Academy of Sciences

 ## Research Interest
 Applied Cryptography, Network Security, and System Security